top of page

 Prevention of Migraines

 I have learned that the best way to treat a migraine is to PREVENT a migraine.
 Remember the adage, "an ounce of prevention equals a pound of cure"?
 I have experienced all of the migraine symptoms described above.
 With lifestyle changes and active prevention, my migraines are now episodic and less frequent.
 Getting enough sleep, staying hydrated and avoiding fatigue and exhaustion are simple strategies that I have learned to incorporate.
 In addition, I abstain from food and environmental triggers such as extreme heat or cold, mold or yeast and processed foods with a long list of ingredients.
 Night shades (tomatoes, eggplant, peppers) are inflammatory for me so I avoid them along with gluten or crops sprayed with glyphosate (Round Up).
 Refined or artificial sugar consumption is an almost guaranteed migraine as well as monosodium glutamate (MSG) which means no aged cheese, Doritos or Diet Coke for me...ever!
 Now I could have continued a poor diet and taken prescription medication, but that would be like putting a bandage on the problem or covering up the check engine light with tape.
 The blessing is that I discovered my true health potential and made positive changes in my well-being, mentally and physically, and am able to share my personal and professional experiences to help others.
-In my search for answers, I discovered Integrative Dry Needling (IDN), using microfilament needles to reduce inflammation and address neurological dysfunction specifically of the occipital and trigeminal nerves.
+In my search for answers, I discovered Integrative Dry Needling (IDN), using microfilament needles to reduce inflammation and address neurological dysfunction specifically of the occipital, trigeminal, spinal accessory (upper trapezius muscle) and the superficial radial nerves in the webspace of the hand.
 I have received chiropractic treatment and PT and orthodontia for TMJ.
-Recently, I have incorporated the use of silicone cups and essential oils in these nerve distributions where the nerves get trapped or inflamed.
+I have incorporated the use of silicone cups, MELT method balls and essential oils in these nerve distributions where the nerves get trapped or inflamed along with self lymphatic drainage.

 Treatment of Migraines